GSAUC3/AirPad/readme.md

 # Air Pad

 This GUI application will help you write in the air.
-Doesn't sound convincing?
-Maybe the demonstration below might change your perception.
+Cool right?
+Check the demonstration below.

 You can even save the raw text image as png file and extract the text file after writing each word. (as shown in the demo)